cs50spring2021/tse-labs/crawler/README.md

 Write the first sub-system of the Tiny Search Engine: the *crawler*.
 Your implementation must follow the Requirement and Design Specs, and should follow the Implementation Spec.

+**In the top directory,**

+ 1. Update the `README.md` file to add your name and GitHub username.

 **In the `crawler` directory,**

- 1. Update the `README.md` file to add your name and GitHub username.
  1. Write a program `crawler.c` according to the Specs.
  1. Write a `Makefile` that will, by default, build the `crawler` executable program.
  1. Add a `make clean` target that removes files produced by Make or your tests.
  1. Add a `make test` target that tests your crawler.
     Read [about testing](#testing-crawler) below.
  1. Save the output of your tests with `make test &> testing.out`.
- 1. Update the `README.md` file to describe any assumptions you made while writing the crawler, any ways in which your implementation differs from the three Specs, or any ways in which you know your implementation fails to work.
+ 1. Add a `README.md` file to describe any assumptions you made while writing the crawler, any ways in which your implementation differs from the three Specs, or any ways in which you know your implementation fails to work.
  1. Write a `.gitignore` file telling Git to ignore any unnecessary files in this directory (anything not already covered by the top-level `.gitignore`).

 **In the `common` directory,** assemble code that will eventually be shared by the crawler, indexer, and querier.